fvasquez/xaml-advanced/README.md

 # xaml-advanced

 This repo consists of artifacts from edX course DEV206.2x Designing Advanced Applications using XAML.
-The online course was designed by Microsoft and ended on January 20, 2016.
-What follows are instructions for the last homework assignment I completed for the course.
+The online course was designed and conducted by Microsoft and ended on January 20, 2016.
+The remainder of this README describes the last homework assignment I completed for the course.

 ## Homework 4